Modern Slavery Act Statement 2017

-Omega PLC (“Omega”) are committed to ensuring that their supply chain does not support or get involved in the act of modern day slavery or human trafficking.
+Omega are committed to ensuring that its supply chain does not support or get involved in the act of modern day slavery or human trafficking.

 As a manufacturer of kitchens in the UK, Omega sources some of the raw materials used in finished products from other European countries as well as from the UK.